-Hapkido is a powerful and innovative Korean martial art.
+Hapkido History shows it is a powerful and innovative Korean martial art.
 Literally translated, the word Hap means coordination of harmony, Ki denotes the essence of power, and Do means the art or the way.
 Hapkido incorporates powerful and fluid kicking techniques; highly effective and flowing throwing techniques; and precise and sharp hand techniques.
 This concise and practical martial art is the result of a 1300 year pursuit of the Way.

 Thirteen centuries ago, the land currently occupied by North and South Korea consisted of 3 kingdoms – Kokuryo, Paikche and Silla.
 The people of Kokuryo were known for their military and intellectual skills (head).
 The Silla were craftsmen (hands).
 The Paikche were agrarian (feet).

 During this time it was felt that the security of many, lay in the strength of a select few.
 This group of elite young nobleman developed “a way of life.”
 This “way” was based upon adherence to a strict code of ethics and disciplined lifestyle dedicated to living in harmony with the natural laws of the universe.
 This group came to be known as Hwarangdo.